aws/aws-cdk/packages/@aws-cdk/aws-lambda/README.md

 ### FileSystem Access

-You can configure a function to mount an Amazon Elastic File System (Amazon EFS) file system to a local directory.
+You can configure a function to mount an Amazon Elastic File System (Amazon EFS) file system to a directory in your runtime environment.

 The following sample enables the lambda function to mount the filesystem from Amazon EFS via the `accessPoint` to the local `/mnt/msg` directory.